varunkas/Shiny-Seq/README.md

 An example dataset has been provided for use in addition to a protocol to explain the various steps involved in doing the RNA-Seq data analysis and demonstrate how the application helps to do an end to end analysis to derive useful insights.

-## Limitation

-Due to memory constrains the features WGCNA, enrichment of GO terms and generation of PowerPoint presentation cannot be supported by the application hosted on the public website shinyapps.io server https://szenitha.shinyapps.io/shiny-seq3/.
-With funding the memory limitation can be increased.
-Currently 1GB of memory can only be accessed.
-However users can host the application in their own servers.
-The application has been tested to do well on chrome and firefox browsers.

 ## License
 See the [LICENSE](https://github.com/szenitha/Shiny-Seq/blob/master/LICENSE.txt) file for license rights and limitations.